We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Minimalist vegan leather sneakers

-Other considerations: Flat sole some may find uncomfortable with foot problems.
+Drawbacks: Flat sole some may find uncomfortable with foot problems.

 This PETA-approved brand creates unisex vegan leather sneakers ethically in Portugal.
 The vegan leather is made from corn, and the heel and laces from recycled PET.

-We’ve personally tested Beflamboyant’s new Manimal sneakers and were really impressed at how high-quality the vegan leather looks and feels in person.
-The inner lining is made from bamboo, a renewable, natural material which is naturally breathable and moisture wicking.
+We’ve personally tested Beflamboyant’s new Manimal sneakers – our pair is pictured below – and were really impressed at how high-quality the vegan leather looks and feels in person.

 10. Rothy’s